-• CT/CAT scan - Computed Tomography/Computerized Axial Tomography
+- CT/CAT scan Computed Tomography/Computerized Axial Tomography

 - MRA Magnetic Resonance Angiography

 - MRI Magnetic Resonance Imaging

 - NC Nuclear Cardiology Studies

 - PET Positron Emission Tomography

 For these outpatient procedures, you, your representative, your doctor or facility must call Cigna/ CareAllies at 800-887-9735 before scheduling the procedure.
 We will reduce our Plan allowance for these procedures by 20% if no one contacts us for precertification.
 If the procedure is not medically necessary, we will not pay any benefits.
-Refer to page 30 for additional information.
+Refer to Lab, X-ray and other diagnostic tests on page 33 for additional information.

-Exceptions:
+• Exceptions: